New pool for artists

 In 2025, VAT will be introduced on the rights fees charged to providers of e.g. radio, TV and festivals.

-The government is aware of the inconvenience caused to Danish artists as a result of the change in the VAT Act and has therefore set aside DKK 45 million annually for artists.
+The government is aware of the inconvenience caused to Danish artists as a result of the change in the VAT Act and has therefore allocated DKK 45 million to artists.

-Therefore, the Danish Artist Association is pleased that the politicians are setting aside a fixed amount for artists who may be affected by the new rules.
+Therefore, the Danish Artist Association is pleased that politicians are allocating funds for artists who may be affected by the new rules.

 The Ministry of Culture expects to have a concrete model for how the subsidy will be paid out in spring 2025.